David is awesome! Settled my case quickly and is definitely the right man for the job. Highly recommended.”

 Florida statutes are helpful both in establishing what you should do after an accident and determining who is responsible for an accident.
-For assistance with your vehicle crash, call the Law Offices of David I. Fuchs at (954) 568-3636.
+For assistance with your vehicle crash, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636.

 Crash and Insurance Information

 Several laws outline how much and which types of insurance you must have, as well as what you should do after an accident.

 - 627.736: Drivers must have personal injury protection coverage that has at least $10,000 in medical and property damage coverage.

 - 316.027: When there is a collision involving injury, the drivers must stop their vehicles and remain at the scene until they have provided their contact and insurance information, reported the crash, and offered reasonable aid as required in 316.062.

 - 316.061: If a crash causes property damage, the drivers must stop as directed under 316.062 and avoid obstructing traffic.

 Reckless driving covers a huge variety of dangerous driving behaviors, so the list below does not cover every statute that explores reckless driving.
 However, if the officer who responds to an accident issues any of these citations, that may serve as evidence in your personal injury case.